Dede

 However, most young people have trouble when navigating in the traffic.
 It’s not because they don’t care about the road laws, it’s that those laws are so confusing and hard to remember for most of them that for them, every time they get on the road is like a losing battle.

-The government imposed stricter laws, hoping they will reduce the number of traffic violation cases, which in fact can make the issue even worse.
+The government imposed stricter laws, hoping they will reduce the number of traffic violation cases.
+This can make the issue even worse.
 Because when riders feel cornered and overwhelmed, some of them will switch to “defensive” stance, tuning out the rules entirely rather than following them genuinely.

-Solutions were made to address this, however, most solutions fell short since they only provide on what laws there when we go on the road, and not the core issue of the problem: helping them understand those laws easily and know how to follow them.
+Solutions were made to address this, however, most solutions fell short since they not solve the core issue of the problem: riders aren’t actually understand the laws, therefore they ignore them.

-1. I led my team planning and executing user research.
-For quantitative research, we decided on conducting surveys to quickly gauge how widespread this problem was for young people.
-Alongside this, we also did qualitative research through short 15-minute interviews to dive deeper into how our respondents navigated the challenge of both going on the road and learning the laws themselves.
-With the way I led our team’s research phase, we got a clearer picture of our waiting-to-be-solved problem at scale, and left us with deeper understanding of our user’s pain.
+I led my team in planning and executing user research, ensuring that our user research is rooted in understanding user’s problem.
+With the way I led our team’s research phase, we got a clearer picture of our waiting-to-be-solved problem at scale, and left us with deeper empathy of our user’s frustrations.

 My team surveyed over 50 respondents and conducted 5 interviews with high school and university students in Hanoi.
 We focused on how they currently learn about traffic regulations and what happens when they unknowingly break them.
 And these are the key insights my team and I synthesized: